A Gastroenterologist’s Best Advice for Drinking Coffee if You Have IBS

 Coffee and IBS aren’t exactly a match made in heaven.
 If you have IBS, it’s best to avoid drinks with high amounts of caffeine (like coffee).
 Caffeine stimulates bowel movements and can worsen any symptoms of IBS you may already have.

-Coffee also contains salicylates, a natural chemical compound that’s been shown to irritate those with irritable bowel syndrome.
+Coffee also contains salicylates, a natural chemical compound that may potentially worsen symptoms for those with irritable bowel syndrome.
 These salicylates appear in decaf coffee, too, so depending on your sensitivities, it might be best to steer clear of the coffee aisle entirely.

 What can I drink instead of coffee if I have IBS?